mikenakis/Bathyscaphe/README.md

  - Be sure to include big disclaimers that the use of the `@Immutable` annotation bypasses Bathyscaphe, so it should only be used if the developer already has other means of statically ascertaining immutability.

 TODO: possibly rename 'claims' to 'promises'?

+TODO: possibly make the bathyscaphe-claims module completely separate from bathyscaphe so as to reduce confusion with respect to licensing?

 TODO: reduce the size of the assessment hierarchy
  - Replace some leaf classes with parameters to their common base class.